peteroupc/peteroupc.github.io/approxtheory.md

 ### Bounds for General Linear Operators

+The results in this section give error bounds for important classes of linear operators (not necessarily positive ones).
+But, in general, they are harder to use than the ones for positive linear operators, because more has to be computed for nonpositive operators than just the "moments".

 Roughly speaking, the _integral_ of $f(\lambda)$ on the closed interval $[a,b]$ is the "area under the graph" of that function when the function is restricted to that interval.
 If $f$ is continuous there, this is the value that&mdash;

 $$\frac{1}{n} \sum_{i=1}^n f\left(a+(b-a)(i-\frac{1}{2})/n\right),\tag{2A}$$

 approaches as $n$ gets larger and larger.
 The integral of $f(\lambda)$ on $[a,b]$ is denoted $\int_a^b f(\lambda) d\lambda$.

-Lemmas 7 and 8, which give error bounds for important classes of linear operators (not necessarily positive ones), rely on the so-called _Peano kernel theorem_, which was originally developed to assess the error in estimating the integral of a function from samples of it[^31] \(for more on this theory, see Brass and Förster 1998[^32]; Waldron 1999[^33]).
+The next two lemmas rely on the so-called _Peano kernel theorem_, which was originally developed to assess the error in estimating the integral of a function from samples of it[^31] \(for more on this theory, see Brass and Förster 1998[^32]; Waldron 1999[^33]).

 **Lemma 7.** _Let $k$ be zero or a positive integer, let $f(\lambda)$ have a continuous $(k+1)$-th derivative on the closed interval $[a, b]$.
 Let $C$ and $c$ be real numbers such that $c\le f^{(k+1)}\le C$ over that interval.
 Let $L$ be a bounded linear operator that&mdash;_